 - Log in to your EX7000 range extender through an internet browser.

 - Choose a wireless output power percentage, depending on the area size.

 So, these were 5 major Netgear extender issues generally reported by users.
 Here’s to hope that the above-mentioned solutions have helped you out.
-In case you are still facing issues with your Netgear extender, call our veteran experts at toll-free 1-888-927-4505 for instant help.
+In case you are still facing issues with your Netgear extender, get in touch with our veteran experts for instant help.